benrussell80/rhyme_dict/README.md

 - `NEO4J_USERNAME` (probably `neo4j`)
 - `NEO4J_PASSWORD` (set this with `neo4j-admin set-initial-password <password>`)

-Once you've done that, install the requirements and make the database at that URI:
+Once you've done that, install the requirements and make the database at that URI (developed with Python 3.6):

     # optionally make a virtual environment
     pip install -r requirements.txt